Geoff Westlake

 • Fear of death spikes the flight or fight instinct.

-[Or perhaps denial: "She'll be right, I wont take any precautions..."]
+Or perhaps denial: "She'll be right, I wont take any precautions..."

 • Fight blames scapegoats - those gays, those Christians, those migrants, those terrorists, those [insert-race-here]

-• Further, with no higher reference point for moral conduct outside each individual’s own self-centered view, we splinter into tribes (of people who agree with us), and the law of the jungle ensues, as Darwinism approves according to the naturalistic worldview.
+• Further, with no higher reference point for moral conduct outside each individual’s own self-centred view, we splinter into tribes (of people who agree with us), and the law of the jungle ensues, as Darwinism approves according to the naturalistic worldview.

 • Living without hope in such a fragile and dangerous world wears one down - no wonder anxiety and depression are epidemic!